Chronic long term swelling

 Our Lymphoedema service provides care and treatment to patients whose GP is based in the following areas: Cambridge City, Cambridge South, East Cambs (including Burwell, Cathedral, Haddenham, Priors Field, St George’s, St Mary’s and Staploe) Royston under the Cambridge catchment (Barley, Roysia, Royston Health Centre and Orchard).

 Any healthcare professional can refer you, provided you give them permission.
 We do not accept self-referrals, so please speak to your GP.
-For further information, please call the team on 01223 675765.
+For further information, please visit How and when to make a referral or call the team on 01223 675765.

 Referrals will come into our central referral’s office.
 These will then be triaged by a senior lymphoedema clinician and placed on a waiting list according to urgency.
 You will subsequently be informed via letter as to when your appointment will take place.
 Once again please call 01223 675765 if this isn’t convenient.